Gusztáv Rados: Education and career

 Along with Julius König, Gaston Darboux and Felix Klein he was on the committee that awarded the Bolyai Prize.

 In 1907 he became a member of the Hungarian Academy of Sciences.
 He was a founding member of the Physical and Mathematical Society in Budapest, and in 1913 its vice president and in 1933 its president.
 In 1936 he was awarded the Grand Prize of the Hungarian Academy of Sciences.

-He was an invited speaker at the International Congress of Mathematicians in Zurich in 1897 and in Rome in 1908.
+He was an invited speaker at the International Congress of Mathematicians in Zürich in 1897 and in Rome in 1908.

+He died on 1 November 1942 in Budapest.